lubychiu/Bioinformatics-Final-Project-Group-4-/MasterNotes.md

 The output of kraken is a [SAMPLENAME].kraken and a [SAMPLENAME].report file.
 Both of these files can be left in the output directory as-is to run braken.

 # 4/24
-## Braken to identify functional pathways
+## Braken to further identify genomic taxa

 run braken with braken.sbatch script attached